andrewbeav/weathermeme-api/README.md

   node server.js
 </code>

-To access the server go to localhost:3000 on your browser
+To access the server go to localhost:3000 on your browser.
+The api is accessed at /weathermeme/api/

 ## The code
 The interesting bits of code are in weathermeme_engine, that's where it determines what meme to use